SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 #### Producers and Synchronous Consumers

-In Spring, this object caching for producers and synchronous consumers is controlled by the `CachingConnectionFactory`.
+In Spring, object caching for producers and synchronous consumers is controlled by the `CachingConnectionFactory`.
 A `CachingConnectionFactory` contains a single JMS Connection which is reused across all `JmsTemplates`.
 In order to enable session caching within the JMS Connection, the `sessionCacheSize` parameter must be set to specify the number of JMS Session objects to cache for reuse.

-One behavior worth noting is that as outlined in the Spring documentation, if the pool of cached sessions is fully utilized and a further request for a cached `Session` is made, then the requested `Session` will be created and disposed on demand.
-If you couple this behavior with the fact that the default value is 1 for `sessionCacheSize` it is important to configure this to a value that is applicable to the end application to avoid the undesirable behavior of create and dispose on each call to send a message during periods of high demand.
+One behavior worth noting is that, as outlined in the Spring documentation, if the pool of cached sessions is fully utilized, and a further request for a cached `Session` is made, then the requested `Session` will be created and disposed on demand.
+If you couple this behavior with the fact that the default value is 1 for `sessionCacheSize`, you can understand that it is important to configure this to a value that is applicable to the end application to avoid the undesirable behavior of creation and disposal on each call to send a message during periods of high demand.
 This value should be set to the maximum concurrency required by the application.

 The following configuration sample illustrates how to set the various `CachingConnectionFactory` cache sizes.